FindMySchool LogoFindMySchool

 Outstanding

 The school is committed to ensuring every student has a clear pathway after age 16 or 18.
-The majority of Year 11 students choose to stay on for the Sixth Form, which offers a wide range of A-level and BTEC Level 3 courses.
+The majority of Year 11 students choose to stay on for the Sixth Form, which includes A-level and BTEC Level 3 courses.

 For the most recent cohort of leavers, 62% progressed to university.
 This is a robust figure that speaks to the school's aspirational culture.
 Notably, the school does send students to elite institutions; in the most recent cycle, one student secured a place at Oxbridge, demonstrating that the academic ceiling here is high for those with the drive to reach it.